Retail sales rise 0.6% in August largely due to a spike in gas prices

 America’s employers added 187,000 jobs in August, evidence of a slowing but still-resilient labor market despite the high interest rates the Federal Reserve has imposed.

 In the latest sign that companies are not feeling pressure to increase wages, Walmart is cutting starting pay for some of its new hourly workers like those picking online orders at its stores.
-The change, which became effective in July, will create consistency in starting hourly pay across individual stores, said spokeswoman Anne Hatfield, which the company says will lead to improved staffing and customer service.
+The change became effective in July and will create consistency in starting hourly pay across individual stores, said spokeswoman Anne Hatfield, as well as improved staffing and customer service.

 Given this uncertainty, many retailers are being cautious about ordering products from toys to clothing for the holiday shopping season.

 They’re also hoping to lure shoppers in with new partnerships that will draw them into the store.
-Target, hurt by cautious consumer and a backlash to its Pride merchandise, announced earlier this week an exclusive deal with jewelry brand Kendra Scott.
-Prices for the more than 200 necklaces, rings and accessories will range from $15 to $60, and the collection will be available in select stores next month.
+Target, hurt by cautious consumer and a backlash to its Pride merchandise, announced earlier this week a deal with jewelry brand Kendra Scott.
+Prices for the more than 200 new exclusive pieces that include necklaces, rings and accessories will range from $15 to $60.
+The collection will be available in select stores next month.

 Follow Anne D’Innocenzio: http://twitter.com/ADInnocenzio